Kong/terraform-provider-konnect/docs/resources/event_gateway_static_key.md

 ### Optional

 - `description` (String) A human-readable description of the static key.
-Requires replacement if changed.
+Default: ""; Requires replacement if changed.
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".